ricklyon/mpl_markers/readme.md

 # mpl-markers

-Interactive data and axis markers for 2D line plots in matplotlib
+Interactive data markers for line plots in matplotlib

 ## Installation